Hakifi/HiHiBa/README.md

-# Hihiba - Circle Area and Circumference Calculator
+# Hihiba - Shapes Area and Circumference Calculator

 Hihiba (short for "hitung hitung bangun") is a simple Android app written in Java that allows users to calculate the area and circumference of a circle.
 It provides an easy and convenient way to perform these calculations on the go.